Business plan template

 - What is the business mission (the main purpose of the business)?
 You can read more about creating mission statements here.

-- What is the business vision (where will the business be in one, three and five years – including financial projections)?
-Try to make the business aims SMART – Specific, Measurable, Achievable, Realistic and Time-bound.
+- What is the business vision (where will the business be in one, three and five years)?
+Include financial projections.
+Try to make the aims SMART:

 - What sets this business apart from the competition?
 You can read more about creating a USP here.
 Is the business’ product/service cheaper?
 Is the business’ product/service better quality?
-Is the business filling a hole in the market?
+Are you filling a gap in the market?